 In December 2018 the first Center for Craniofacial and Plastic Surgery in Vietnam was opened.
 This was the result of nearly three years of strategic positioning among various members of the medical establishment, the government, and FTW.
 Senior members of 108 Military Central Hospital had attended FTW fellowships in the UK and Canada.
-A blueprint was developed, with a clear and measurable 5-to-8-year plan including all ancillary specialists under a true multidiscipline approach.
+A blueprint was developed, with a clear and measurable five-to-eight-year plan including all ancillary specialists under a true multidiscipline approach.

-So far 26 medics from the new Center have taken part in the fellowship program and two telemedicine platforms from InTouch Health have been donated to the hospital.
+So far 32 medics from the new Center have taken part in the fellowship program and two telemedicine platforms from InTouch Health have been donated to the hospital.
 These are the first steps in a new modular approach offering a blueprint with a clear start and end point that can be replicated elsewhere in the vast and ever-expanding international network.
-After 8 years, the Center will be able to reach and treat 60% of all children born in Vietnam with significant facial deformities.
+After eight years, the Center will be able to reach and treat 60% of all children born in Vietnam with significant facial deformities.

-Our unique approach developed over the last ten years: Fellowships · In-country Training · Technology Donation
+Our unique approach developed over the last ten years:

+Fellowships · In-country Training · Technology Donation

-Fellowships for Vietnamese medics are key to the Foundation's success.
-The program started in the UK in 2015 and continues to expand its network which now includes the Hospital for Sick Children (SickKids) in Toronto, Canada; the Women's and Children's Hospital, Adelaide, Australia; and The Children's Hospital of Philadelphia, Johns Hopkins Hospital, Seattle Children's Hospital, and University of Maryland Shock Trauma Center in the USA.
-Since inception, over 100 Vietnamese medics have been offered fellowships to the UK, Canada, and the USA, giving them the opportunity to observe and learn new techniques and approaches.
-As a result, the Difficult Airways Society (UK) has introduced its guidelines into Vietnam and is collaborating intensively with the country.
-Over the next five years, we plan at least 200 more fellowships to top hospitals internationally.
-Craniofacial medicine and surgery consist of a multidisciplinary approach, and so we offer fellowships lasting from 2 to 6 weeks to all doctors, surgeons and ancillary specialists from each hospital where we are setting up craniofacial centers.
-All fellowship-associated costs are covered by the Foundation (approx. £11,100 per 2-week fellowship, increasing incrementally).
+Fellowships for Vietnamese medics are key to the Foundation's success and to building capacity for specialist treatment and care in Vietnam for the children born with craniofacial conditions.
+Craniofacial medicine and surgery is a multidisciplinary field.
+Accordingly, the fellowships offered by the foundation are open to all doctors, surgeons and ancillary specialists from each of our partner hospitals, and last between two and six weeks.
+The program launched in the UK in 2015 and has since expanded to include placements at the Hospital for Sick Children (SickKids) in Toronto, Canada; the Women's and Children's Hospital, Adelaide, Australia; and The Children's Hospital of Philadelphia, Johns Hopkins Hospital, Seattle Children's Hospital, and University of Maryland Shock Trauma Center in the USA.
+Since inception, 130 Vietnamese medics have been offered fellowships to these outstanding institutions, giving them an opportunity to observe and learn new techniques and approaches from the best in the world.
+Support for the program from the medical community has been tremendous.
+Just one example of the many positive outcomes is that the Difficult Airways Society (UK) has introduced its rigorous guidelines into Vietnam and is collaborating intensively with the country to help drive and build further capacity.
+Over the next five years, we plan at least 200 more fellowships.

+All fellowship-associated costs are covered by the Foundation (approximately £11,100 per 2-week fellowship, increasing incrementally).

-In-country Training builds on the fellowships and is delivered by our teams during medical missions to Vietnam in which they and the Vietnamese teams operate jointly, putting the new approaches and techniques to use.
+In-country Training via medical missions to Vietnam builds on the fellowships and is delivered by the foundation's international teams operating jointly with the Vietnamese teams, putting the new approaches and techniques to use.
 The missions typically last a week, and the international doctors who participate in the missions come exclusively from units where the fellowship program is active in the UK, Canada, the USA and Australia.
 This serves to build on the continual educational process.
 Since 2008, there have been on average two missions to Vietnam per year.
-Smaller additional missions covering specific surgical topics and approaches have proven a resounding success.
+Smaller additional missions covering specific surgical topics and approaches have proved a resounding success.
 We will now increase mission numbers over the next five years to between four and six per year.
 All missions include teaching conferences to which doctors throughout Vietnam are invited.